machinexa2/machinexa2.github.io/writeups/_posts/2020-09-19-audioedit.markdown

 category: Writeups
 ---

 The CTF was terribly insane blind SQLi.
 I started in morning,  lost my entire day on simple mistakes and got real frustated when doing the challenge.
 The URL was [https://web.ctflearn.com/audioedit/](https://web.ctflearn.com/audioedit/).
-I received this challenge in night from my friend **Jokr**.So, lets get started.
+I received this challenge in night from my friend **Jokr**.
+So, lets get started.

 # Finding the Injection
 As its name suggest, it takes `.mp3` file and edits it.
 So, we have a file upload which leads to edit page with unique generated filename.
 I tried playing with file upload.
 Eventually, it lead me to nowhere and i assumed file upload was secure.
 So, what to do then.
 Well, it took me sometime to realize the file was being fetched from database.
 The parameter looked like this: [?file=0b07586dffe744a6f2ee824248ed8e61283a3497.mp3](https://web.ctflearn.com/audioedit/edit.php?file=0b07586dffe744a6f2ee824248ed8e61283a3497.mp3)